Introduction

 A few days later I had my final meeting with the bio-reactor startup team.
 "Congratulations on performing a medical miracle that will save thousands of lives, here and around the world," I told them, then led the applause.

 "The next step is to continue to build bio-reactors and expand the available marrow we can produce.
-While doing that, Dr Marks will be researching the possibility of a universal donor.
+While doing that, Dr Albright will be researching the possibility of a universal donor.
 If he can achieve that, then every state will need at least one machine to provide a constant source of transplantable marrow."

 I just nodded, knowing he was going to find a wonderful surprise hidden in the formula I had developed to act as a feedstock for the marrow in the bio-reactor.
 They would discover its amazing potential.